insightp25/insightp25/README.md

 inspired to build software

-that creates impact,
+that create impact,

 malleates societal challenges,

-and helps create a better future
+and helps make a better future

 </div>